JuliaImages/ImageFiltering.jl/docs/src/index.md

 ### Feature: Models

-The `Models` submodule provides predefined image-related models and its solvers that can be reused by many image processing tasks.
+The `ImageFilter.Models` submodule provides predefined image-related models and its solvers that can be reused by many image processing tasks.

-For example, solve the Rudin Osher Fatemi (ROF) model using the primal-dual method.
+For example, the `solve_ROF_PD()` function uses the primal-dual method to return a smoothed version of an image using Rudin-Osher-Fatemi (ROF) filtering, more commonly known as Total Variation (TV) denoising or TV regularization.